The Sacrament of Holy Orders

 - The Church has come to understand that Jesus instituted three orders of Holy Orders: bishops, priests, deacons.
 Do you understand the difference in these three levels and their varying responsibilities?

 - Why is ordination entrusted only to men?
 Is this from God or just from the Church?
 Is it something that might change over time?
 Is it discrimination?
 Discuss this carefully, ending with a clear understanding of the Church’s teaching.

 - Why do priests and bishop remain celibate in the Latin rite?
 Could this ever change?
 Why do the Eastern Catholic Churches have married priests?
 What is the benefit of celibacy?

 - Do you understand the difference between religious and diocesan priests?
 Share thoughts and experiences on the differences in these forms of priestly ministry.

 - Has anyone attended an ordination?
 If so, feel free to share thoughts and experiences from that ceremony.

-- There appears to be a lacking of vocations to the priesthood and religious life in our day and age in most countries.
+- There appears to be a lack of vocations to the priesthood and religious life in our day in most countries.
 Why do you think that is?
 What do we, as a Church, need to do to help foster more vocations?

 20 minutes – Final Reflections and sharing